 Current City Projects

-The City of Lebanon will be replacing all deteriorated curb & gutter, sidewalks, driveway aprons, catch basins and pavement along the following streets: La Luz Boulevard, Oak Street, Summit Street, East Silver Street, East Mulberry Street, West Orchard Avenue, Cook Road, Catalpa Ridge, Lance Court, Grant Drive and Taft Drive.
-Construction to begin in June and be completed by the winter.
+The City of Lebanon will be replacing all deteriorated curb & gutter, sidewalks, driveway aprons, catch basins and pavement along the following streets: Crossing Drive, Grandstone Court, Dogwood Court, Hampton Court, Camargo Court, Pond Court, Grandin Lane, Whispering Pine (Miller's Crossing Subdivision), South Mechanic Street, Stoneridge Lane, Evergreen Park Lane and Greengate Way.
+Construction will begin in June and be completed by the winter.

 Cherry Street Reconstruction

 The City of Lebanon will be completing a full reconstruction of Cherry Street from East Main Street to New Street.
 The construction activity will include a new roadway surface, installation of a new storm sewer system, new public sidewalks and a replacement of utilities as needed.
-This project is anticipated to begin in August and will have two phases.
-Construction from New Street to Warren Street has an estimated completion date in winter 2023; Construction from Warren Street to Main Street estimated to be complete in summer 2024.
+This project began in August of 2023 with two phases.
+Construction from New Street to Warren Street was completed in winter 2023; Construction from Warren Street to Main Street will be finalized in June of 2024.

 Kingsview Dr. Bridge Replacement Project